1. How do I request to have a specific class offered either in our district or online?

-If you're interested in organizing a course in your locale, contact your UniServ director or ISEA's Teaching and Learning Specialist.
+If you're interested in organizing a course in your locale, contact your UniServ director or ISEA's Teaching and Learning Specialist, Cindy Swanson.

 3. Which colleges do you offer graduate credit through?

-Graduate credit is offered through Viterbo University and Morningside College
+Graduate credit is offered through Drake University, Viterbo University and Morningside College.

-4. How many credits is each of your classes?
+4. How many credits are each of your classes?

 5. How many hours are your classes?